Multiple Subtasks for Jira

 Syntax for subtask creation

-This document explains the syntax to create tasks with Multiple Subtasks for Jira.
+This page explains the syntax to create subtasks using Multiple Subtasks for Jira.

 Simple Syntax